cablehead/stacks/README.md

 ## Release

 ```
-TODO: to be updated, now we have the vite bundler
+# update Cargo.toml and tauri.conf.json for new version
+# set RELEASE to the new version, e.g
 RELEASE=v0.5.2
 ./build.sh
 cat changes/$RELEASE | ./scripts/release.sh